creativescala/doodle/docs/src/main/mdoc/image/writing.md

 # Writing to a File

-The @scaladoc[Image DSL](doodle.image.index) can write a file as well as displaying on screen.
+The @scaladoc[Image DSL](doodle.image.index) can write an `Image` to file as well as displaying it on screen.
 The file formats you can write depend on the backend you're using:

 * the Java2D backend can write PNG, GIF, and JPEG;
 * the SVG backend running on the JVM can write SVG; and